kuzzleio/kuzzle-device-manager/doc/1/controllers/sensor/unassign/index.md

 ---
 code: true
 type: page
-title: unassign
+title: detach
-description: Unassign a sensor from a tenant
+description: Detach a sensor from a tenant
 ---

-# unassign
+# detach

-Unassign a sensor from a tenant.
+Detach a sensor from a tenant.

 ---